-Besides these, the night sky also never fails to surprise us with important and rare celestial events that can be sometimes quite difficult to photograph.
-One of those very rare subjects or events are the comets as they are quite difficult to spot and photograph and also because of their rare occurrence in the sense the very small timeframe they are visible to photograph.
-Taking into account for the weather, it can sometimes be pure luck if one gets to witness and/or photograph the comets.
+Besides these, the night sky also never fails to surprise us with important and rare celestial events that can sometimes be quite difficult to photograph.
+One of those very rare subjects or events is the comets as they are quite difficult to spot and photograph and also because of their rare occurrence in the sense of the very small timeframe they are visible to photograph.
+Taking into account the weather, it can sometimes be pure luck if one gets to witness and/or photograph the comets.

 What Is A Comet?